 Laura Owen (2009) is now a theatre reviewer for Tucson Weekly and a contributer to the website Hello Giggles.

-Luke Pingel (2009) Luke has two chapbooks: All Types of Breath Included (Further Adventures, 2009) and Storm That Killed the Tree (Pudding House Press, 2008).
+Luke Pingel (2009) has released two chapbooks: All Types of Breath Included (Further Adventures, 2009) and Storm That Killed the Tree (Pudding House Press, 2008).
 A new cycle of poems called "How the Wind Erased Your Name," was published by Trade Wind Press in 2012.
 Luke is an Assistant Professor in the English Department at the University of Saint Catherine.

 Emily K. Bright (2008) Emily's chapbook, Glances Back, was published by Finishing Line Press in 2007.
 She recently had work published in Broken City Review.
 Her book for K-12 teachers, Powerful Ideas in Teaching: Creating Environments Where Students Want to Learn (co-written with Dr. Mickey Kolis), was published by Rowman & Littlefield Education.
 Her debut short story published in the autumn issue of Kansas City Voices.
 Her poetry appears in three anthologies due out in November: The Heart of All That Is: Reflections on Home (Holy Cow!
 Press); FEAST: Poetry and Recipes for a Full Seating at Dinner (Black Laurence Press); and, A Ritual to Read Together: Poems in Conversation with William Stafford (Woodley Press).
 Her first story for radio, "Labor of Love," aired on Interlochen Public Radio in October.